RowanACM/game_project/README.md

 <img src="https://i.imgur.com/qswVzoB.jpg">

+That black window is where our p5 sketches will be run.

 ## Using p5 in TypeScript

 This project uses [TypeScript](https://www.typescriptlang.org/), so if you're only familiar with vanilla JavaScript you